 The office of Student Affairs offers a supportive, friendly safe zone with strict privacy.
 Regarding any issues you may be experiencing–school-related or not–you can make appointments to speak with:

 Christian Alberto: email@example.com

 **Walk-ins are also welcome!

 Talking with a counselor or therapist has shown to alleviate stress symptoms and is an effective way to help you reach solutions for problems that may be causing stress.

-Gouverneur Healthcare Services: major health insurances accepted, including Medicaid.
+Gouverneur Healthcare Services: Gouverneur hospital offers a wide range of mental health services.
+Major health insurances accepted, including Medicaid.
 Students without health insurance can get treatment and will be charged according to a sliding scale.
 Contact the Office of Student Affairs for more info.

 The College offers workshops throughout the year called Tea Chats on topics such as stress management, sleep hygiene, and test anxiety.
 We strongly encourage all students to attend these workshops.

 The College’s interfaith prayer and meditation room (Rm #1220) is meant to serve and accommodate students of all beliefs and to support the holistic wellness of the College community.
 This room is accessible to the community Monday through Friday throughout the day.
 If the room is locked please see Ms. Ayana Wint in the President’s suite for access.

 Students having suicidal thoughts are encouraged to seek immediate help by calling a suicide crisis helpline:

 The behaviors listed below may be signs that someone is thinking about suicide.